vuejs/v2.vuejs.org/source/guide/components.md

 There are a few conditions that will turn a Vue instance into a **fragment instance**:

-1. Template contains only another component.
+1. Template contains multiple top-level elements.
-2. Template contains multiple top-level elements.
+2. Template contains only plain text.
-3. Template contains only plain text.
+3. Template contains only another component.
-4. Template contains only a `<partial>`.
+4. Template contains only an element directive, e.g. `<partial>` or vue-router's `<router-view>`.
-5. Template root node has `v-if` or `v-for`.
+5. Template root node has a flow-control directive, e.g. `v-if` or `v-for`.

 The reason is that all of the above cause the instance to have an unknown number of top-level elements, so it has to manage its DOM content as a fragment.
 A fragment instance will still render the content correctly.
 However, it will **not** have a root node, and its `$el` will point to an "anchor node", which is an empty Text node (or a Comment node in debug mode).

-What's more important though, is that **non-terminal directives, transitions and attributes (except for props) on the component element will be ignored**, because there is no root element to bind them to:
+What's more important though, is that **non-flow-control directives, non-prop attributes and transitions on the component element will be ignored**, because there is no root element to bind them to:

 ``` html
 <!-- doesn't work due to no root element -->